RDhoelzle/population_heat_maps/README.md

 ## 4. Normalize the immigration data by population and plot

 As you can see, the immigration and population heat maps are identical apart from a few outliers.
-The fact that the United Kingdom produces a similar number of Canadian immigrants to China and India is interesting, though not necessarily surprizing when we consider that Canada is part of the British Commonwealth.
+The fact that the United Kingdom produces a similar number of Canadian immigrants to China and India is interesting, though not necessarily surprising when we consider that Canada is part of the British Commonwealth.

 Let's see how the story changes by normalizing the immigration data.
 Here, we'll perform a type of *feature normalization* by dividing the total immigration from each country by that country's average population (both from 1980 to 2013), generating an *immigration rate*, or immigration per population.